 Character of gain

-Short-term capital gains are still taxed at the highest marginal rate so they aren’t that favorable except to absorb other capital losses.
+Short-term capital gains are still taxed at your marginal tax rate so they aren’t that favorable for investors except to absorb other capital losses.
 Net capital losses cannot be deducted beyond $3,000 per year, and any excess must be carried forward to future years.

 For the character of your crypto gain to be capital, it must be a capital asset to you.
 This is an easy requirement since most people purchasing crypto buy it as an investment.
 However, if you are day trading full time, the gain could be ordinary in nature.
 It depends on how you approach buying and selling crypto.

-To be long-term capital gain, you must hold your property for at least 366 days before selling or exchanging it.
+In order to classify your sale or exchange as long-term capital gain, you must hold your property for at least 366 days before selling or exchanging it.
+Note that if you trigger a recognition event on an exchange, your new property resets the holding period back to day 1.

 Mining and staking rewards

-Mining and staking rewards are a little different because, in our view, they are generated by you for work you are doing with your computer or existing crypto.
-The IRS treats mining rewards as ordinary income, which means you will have an ordinary income recognition event every time you receive a reward.
+Mining and staking rewards are a little different because they are generated from work you are doing with your computer or existing crypto you’ve pledged.
+The IRS treats mining and staking rewards as ordinary income.
+This means you will have an ordinary income recognition event every time you receive a reward taxed at your marginal rate.

 For example, let’s say you mine a block and receive 0.0001 BTC worth $0.40.
 You will recognize $0.40 on your tax return and have a tax basis in the 0.0001 BTC of $0.40 – the exact amount that you recognized into ordinary income.

-One important thing to note is that these rewards will be self-employment income and subject to self-employment tax.
-Self-employment tax is the federal government’s way of getting you to contribute to social security and medicare.
-Some investors opt to treat their rewards as part of an S-corporation, but we don’t recommend this because you don’t want to lock up appreciated property in an S-corporation.
+One important thing to note is that these rewards are also treated as self-employment income and subject to self-employment tax.
+Self-employment tax is the federal government’s way of forcing you to contribute to social security and medicare.
+Some investors opt to treat their rewards as part of an S-corporation, but we don’t always recommend this because you don’t want to lock up appreciated property in an S-corporation.

 Let’s say you decide to buy another 1 BTC for $50,000 on May 1, 20×1, and 1 BTC for $60,000 on June 1, 20×1.
 You sell one BTC.
 How do you know which is taxed?